moja-global/GCBM.Chile.Data_Preprocessing/README.md

 This repo was tested using R 3.6.3 (64-bit) on a Windows 10 OS

-## Run instructions
+## Instructions

+1. Install R 3.6.3 and RStudio
-1. Clone or download the repo
+2. Clone or download the repo
-2. Go to "releases"" and download the Input data (the expected output is also available)
+3. Go to "releases"" and download the Input data (the expected output is also available)
-3. Unzip the input data folder into the project folder
+4. Unzip the input data folder into the project folder

 To make sure the R codes will work as expected, make sure you have the following directory structure